 Whilst this is often thought of as an innate ability, it is entirely possible to learn how to compose a great photo too.
 You can do this by learning about and then applying what are commonly referred to as the rules of composition.

 These “rules”, which are more like suggested guidelines, are basically tips that you can use to improve your photos.
-For example, the rule of thirds helps you place subjects in the image, leading lines is a way of having directing your viewers eyes, and color can be used to highlight your subject.
+For example, the rule of thirds helps you place subjects in the image, leading lines is a way of having directing your viewers eyes, and colour can be used to highlight your subject.

 There are more compositional guidelines, which have been used by photographers and artists for centuries in order to create more pleasing images.
 You can read about them in my full guide to the rules of composition here.